ainefairbrother/ensembl-variation-pipelines/README.md

 Currently, used to get the appropriate Ensembl core database when creating the configs in `createConfigs` step.

+- `rename_clinvar_ids`: (optional) If value is 1, the pipeline will try to convert id of the ClinVar VCF from ClinVar accession to ClinVar variant ID.

 ## Pipeline Flow

 ```mermaid